Nature & Culture Tour: The Carpathians uncovered – Wild landscapes and living heritage

 short walking distances in the surroundings of the farm

-The afternoon brings you closer to nature with a hike in the nearby primaeval forest, home to the tallest measured fir tree in Europe, followed by a visit to a local bear hide.
+After arrival take some time to check in at Equus Silvania guesthouse.
+The afternoon brings you closer to nature with a visit to a local bear hide.
 Return to the guesthouse for a delicious dinner.

 Driving Distance